pythagoreantree/Drones/README.md

 #### Maven with Postgres

-To start the application with postgres database:
+To start the application with Postgres database:

 ```
 make maven-start-app-postgres